mlhubber/colorize/README.md

 ## Command Line Tools

-An demonstration of the package is presented below using the *demo* command.
-The package also provides a number of useful command line tools.
+A demonstration of the package is presented below using the *demo* command.
+The package also provides a number of useful command line tools which we introduce here.

-*Colorize Photos*
+**Colorize Photos**

 The *color* command will colorize a photo and optionally (*--interactive*) display the original and the colorized versions.